 - A. A qualified person is designated by the council to manage the operations of COPE and/or climbing programs, set local policies, provide for maintenance and inspection of facilities, provide program hazard analysis for new activities, approve equipment used, and design training and assessment of program staff. - B. A camp offering a COPE or climbing program shall have a written staff training and assessment plan, approved by a qualified person, which includes: competencies identified in the approved COPE and/or climbing training syllabi, staff competencies identified in the current ACCT operations standards; and specific knowledge and skills required for local COPE and/or climbing program operations.
 In addition, the COPE or climbing program shall be supervised in accordance with either (1) or (2) below: - 1.
 The program is supervised by an NCS-trained COPE or climbing director, as appropriate. - 2.
 The program is supervised by a Level II COPE or climbing instructor, as appropriate.
 Level II COPE or Climbing instructors can only be certified through the following process.
 Councils (or council collaborations) electing to provide local training programs for Level II instructors shall meet the following requirements: - a.
 The Level II instructor training program is conducted by a National Camping School currently certified COPE and Climbing Program Trainer. - b.
-The training program must be evaluated and approved by the peer review process.
-The peer review process is coordinated by the National COPE & Climbing subcommittee.
-The National COPE & Climbing Subcommittee Chair or their appointee will assign an approved COPE or Climbing peer reviewer who is not affiliated with the training program being evaluated. - i.
+The training program must be evaluated and approved by a training program evaluator approved by the National COPE & Climbing Subcommittee chair. - i.
 The council Level II training program shall be reviewed and approved before valid training certifications can be issued. - ii.
-Documentation needed during peer review must include the following.
+Documentation needed during the training program evaluation process must include the following. - A current National Camping School Director COPE or Climbing certification.

-- A current National Camping School Director COPE or Climbing certification. - A document approving the COPE & Climbing Program Trainer(s) to train for the council or council collaboration signed by the Scout executive for that council or all Scout executives of a council collaboration. - 3.
+- A document approving the COPE & Climbing Program Trainer(s) to train for the council or council collaboration signed by the Scout executive for that council or all Scout executives of a council collaboration. - 3.
 Training syllabus, materials and equipment and gear list. - 4.
 Assessment instruments for participant testing and/or evaluation. - 5.
 Level I and Level II Instructor re-evaluation criteria. - Operational documentation of all facilities included in the Council or collaboration as specified in Standard PS-206, Specific to Requirement C. - iii.
 Program re-evaluation shall occur at least every five years or sooner should the National COPE & Climbing Subcommittee deem necessary.
 When conditions warrant re-evaluation may occur because: - Abnormal or unusual incidents in COPE and/or climbing programs as identified by the local council, Service Territory or National Council. - 2.
 Council or collaboration appoints a new COPE & Climbing Program Trainer or the membership of the collaboration changes or the facilities covered by the program change. - 3.
-The National COPE & Climbing chair or their designee or the national NCAP committee calls for a re-evaluation. - c.
-Report all Level II Instructor training rosters to the national COPE & Climbing Sub Committee Chair or their appointee via ScoutsOnRope.org or other method provided. - C. All COPE and climbing staff must have appropriate qualifications and training as shown in the following table.
+The National COPE & Climbing Subcommittee chair or their designee or the national NCAP committee calls for a reevaluation. - c.
+Report all Level II Instructor training rosters to the national COPE & Climbing Sub Committee Chair and the Service Territory COPE and Climbing advisor. - C. All COPE and climbing staff must have appropriate qualifications and training as shown in the following table.
 Documentation of training for all council COPE and climbing program staff is available when in operation.
 Level I and Level II instructors may operate programs only as authorized by their local council or multicouncil collaboration.